 Indeed, the numbers have risen dramatically in recent months as the #MeToo movement has spurred more women to accuse men in power of sexual assault and sexual abuse.
 The New York Times recently noted 71 high-profile firings and resignations which have come in this wave of sex crime accusations.

 While this momentum to finally get victimized women justice is a positive social trend, some sex crime claims are false.
 If you face such a false charge or accusation in Houston, Harris County, Montgomery County or Fort Bend County, then it’s time to contact a lawyer immediately.

 Contact us at the Neal Davis Law Firm today.
-We’ll provide you a with free confidential legal review of your case.
+We’ll provide you a with confidential legal review of your case.